rubytogether/rubytogether.org/app/views/news/2019-05-15-april-2019-monthly-update.html.md

 ## budget &amp; expenses

-In April, we saw $25,145.47 in total income, and spent a total of $25,995.27.
+In April, we saw $13,057 in total income and $31,285.63 in total expenditure, to fund a total of 128.7 hours of developer work on Ruby open source.

-* $14,163 for 94.4 hours worked on Bundler at $150/hour
+* $10,000 for 66.7 hours worked on Bundler at $150/hour
-* $4,670 for 31.1 hours worked on RubyGems.org at $150/hour
+* $1,562.50 for 10.4 hours worked on RubyGems.org at $150/hour
-* $915 for 6.1 hours worked on RubyGems at $150/hour
+* $4,678.12 for 31.2 hours worked on RubyGems at $150/hour
-* $1,740 for 11.6 hours worked on other OSS and devtools at $150/hour
+* $2,559.38 for 17.1 hours worked on other OSS and devtools at $150/hour
+* $487.50 for 3.3 hours worked on The Ruby Toolbox at $150/hour
-* $80.37 on dedicated servers for RubyBench.org
+* $77.18 on dedicated servers for RubyBench.org
-* $812.12 on payment processing fees
+* $441.01 on payment processing fees
-* $1,976.62 on company overhead like hosting, services, software, hardware, taxes, etc
+* $7,023.65 on company overhead like hosting, services, software, hardware, taxes, etc
-* $375.0 on accounting, copywriting, design, and other professional services
+* $1,952.33 on accounting, copywriting, design, and other professional services
-* $1,263.66 on marketing, evangelism, and community outreach Until next time,<br>
+* $2,503.96 on marketing, evangelism, and community outreach

+Until next time,<br>
 André and the Ruby Together team